danielmj/OpenGL-Scene/src/README.md

 The scene shows two armchairs facing a broken tv on a rugged landscape.
+I wanted to mimic a scene in the Matrix, however it didnt really come out the way I wanted.

+## Requirements

+- graphicslib3D - Developed at CSUS.
+[Download Here](http://athena.ecs.csus.edu/~gordonvs/155/graphicslib3D.zip).
+- JOGL
+- OpenGL 4.3 or higher

 ## Shadows